 We’re big fans of the versatility of the Oklahoma Joe Longhorn Reverse Flow Offset Smoker.
 For the price of one you’re not just getting a traditional smoker, but a reverse flow smoker as well.

 And it doesn’t take a grill master to appreciate the differences in operation.
-Traditional, or offset smoking is reliable, easy, and quick to clear up after.
-And reverse flow is great for faster and more precise recipes, with a little extra prep and clean up.
+Using traditional or offset smokers are some of the most reliable and quick cooking instruments for smoking.
+While, reverse flow is great for faster and more precise recipes, with a little extra prep and clean up.

 Total beginners to grilling may not need something as specific as a dedicated smoker.
 But the exceptional size of the cook space will appeal to hunters, caterers, and home BBQers who love to entertain.